This Gilmore Girls Costume Is So, So Good

-Sure the Gilmore Girls revival may have been a bit lackluster, but hey, fall is here, which means it's prime time for a little Netflix & chill session re-watching all seven original seasons of Gilmore Girls and dressing up as Rory for Halloween.
+Sure the Gilmore Girls revival may have been a bit lacklustre, but hey, autumn is here, which means it's prime time for a little Netflix & chill session re-watching all seven original seasons of Gilmore Girls and dressing up as Rory for Halloween.

 The fresh-faced bookworm was the queen of low-key prep style, and no matter how late she studied and little she slept, she always woke up without a single breakout.
 Impossible.